 - Can become time-consuming, with a lot of trial and error.

-There are numerous how-to guides for DIY video on YouTube and elsewhere, like this one, which offers a step-by-step look into how a team put together a polished property video using its own equipment.
-It’s certainly doable, but many complications can arise.
+There are numerous how-to DIY videos on YouTube and elsewhere.
+They generally offer a step-by-step look into how you can put together a polished property video using your own equipment.
+And while it’s certainly doable, many complications can arise.